NanTheBeast/Rosalind/README.md

-This is a record of Nan`s Rosalind practice.
+This repo is a record of Nan`s Rosalind practice.

 # Script description
 1. ctdna.py - Counting DNA nucleotides